When deciding which course to enroll in, the first consideration is course length.

 Considerations for Annual Courses

 We offer three middle school courses, roughly corresponding to grades 6 through 8.
 Generally, we recommend starting 6th graders with Middle School 1.
 This course, however, includes an eight-week review of basic sentence writing and paragraph construction.
-If your 6th grader is strong in these areas, you might consider starting with Middle School 2, which does only a cursory review of these topics at the start of the course.
+If your student is strong in these areas, you might consider starting with Middle School 2, which does only a cursory review of these topics at the start of the course.

 Average or advanced 5th grade students are typically capable of starting with Middle School 1.
 We generally don't recommend enrolling students before 5th grade.